Please send any questions to the Secretariat of the Sea Cargo Charter Association at: info@seacargocharter.org

 Becoming a Signatory

-The Signatory Fee for 2022 is EUR 10,000 and is paid to The Sea Cargo Charter Association upon becoming a Signatory.
-The Annual Fee for 2022 is EUR 7,500 and is paid annually to The Sea Cargo Charter Association in accordance with the Governance Rules.
-In the first year, the Annual Fee is required in addition to the Signatory Fee.
+The signatory fee for 2024 is EUR 10,000 and is paid to the Sea Cargo Charter Association up becoming a signatory.
+The Annual Fee for 2024 is EUR 8,500 and is paid annually to The Sea Cargo Charter Association in accordance with the Governance Rules.
+In the first year of becoming a signatory, the Annual Fee is required in addition to the Signatory Fee.
+Because the budget of the Sea Cargo Charter Association is set in euros, the fees are also collected in euros to avoid currency risks.

 Becoming a Signatory